Cargo Lashing and Securing Services in Vietnam

 Port and Yard Locations in Vietnam

-SVC Marine can support selected cargo lashing and securing enquiries at Vietnamese ports, shipyards, industrial areas and cargo operation locations, subject to vendor availability, access permission and job scope.
+SVC Marine carries out selected cargo lashing and securing jobs at Vietnamese ports, shipyards, industrial areas and cargo operation locations, subject to access permission, safety rules, manpower availability and job scope.

 Possible working locations include: